thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/estimatesmartfee.md

 The `estimatesmartfee` RPC {{summary_estimateSmartFee}}

-*Parameter #1---how many blocks the transaction may wait before being included*
+*Parameter #1---how many confirmations the transaction may wait before being included*

 {% itemplate ntpd1 %}
-- n: "Blocks"
+- n: "conf_target"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The maximum number of blocks a transaction should have to wait before it is predicted to be included in a block.
-Has to be between 1 and 25 blocks"
+  d: "Confirmation target in blocks (1 - 1008)"

 {% enditemplate %}

-*Parameter #2---conservative*
+*Parameter #2---estimate mode*

 {% itemplate ntpd1 %}
-- n: "conservative"
+- n: "estimate_mode"
-  t: "bool"
+  t: "string"
-  p: "Optional<br>Default=`true`"
+  p: "Optional<br>Default=<br>`CONSERVATIVE`"
-  d: "Whether to return a more conservative estimate which also satisfies a longer history.
-A conservative estimate potentially returns a higher feerate and is more likely to be sufficient for the desired target, but is not as responsive to short term drops in the prevailing fee market"
+  d: "The fee estimate mode.
+Whether to return a more conservative estimate which also satisfies a longer history.
+A conservative estimate potentially returns a higher feerate and is more likely to be sufficient for the desired target, but is not as responsive to short term drops in the prevailing fee market.
+Must be one of:<br>`UNSET` (defaults to `CONSERVATIVE`)<br>`ECONOMICAL`<br>`CONSERVATIVE`"

 {% enditemplate %}